CristianQiu/GameMaker1-TowerDefense/README.md

 - Press escape to pause the game and display the restart button.

-- The restart button will lead you to back to the menu.
+- The restart button will lead you back to the menu.

 - Press escape again to return to the game.

 - Right click to cancel buying a tower.

-- The upgrade and sell buttons can be displayed by pressing on the red triangle next to the fast forward and next wave buttons.
+- The upgrade and sell buttons can be displayed pressing on the red triangle next to the fast forward and next wave buttons.

 # Upgrades information